Body

 2. Application

-• All requests for technology purchases should be given at least a five-week lead time, measured from the time the quote is agreed upon to arrival of the technology on campus.
+- All requests for technology purchases should be given at least a three-week lead time, measured from the time the quote is agreed upon to arrival of the technology on campus.
 This interval provides the minimum time necessary for multiple stakeholders -- including ITS, Purchasing, Division VPs, grant reviewers, budget reviewers, etc. -- to conduct their due diligence.

 This policy intentionally limits the variety of manufacturers and models of hardware available.
 This not only ensures that purchases can be reviewed for compatibility, but also frequently provides better pricing, reduces administrative overhead, makes for faster processing of requests, better support, and less costly maintenance.
 Also considered is the asset’s life expectancy and the ability of the College to provide replacements when the asset’s life cycle ends.
 Please see below for our current technology guidelines for more information.